Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Introduction

-Recent work has attempted to address the last issue with a combination of two pieces of information: the visual appearance of the object of interest, modeled by the spatial stream that processes RGB images, and the motion information, handled by the temporal stream that takes as input the optical flow extracted from adjacent frames (for a discussion on previous work we refer to section \ref{sec:soa}).
-Recent and successful state of the art approaches integrate the basic two-stream architecture with attention modules aimed at identifying the frames and the regions in the frames that are more informative for the task at end \cite{Sudhakaran_2019_CVPR,BMVC2018}.

-Despite the good level of success obtained by these approaches, they also present two main disadvantages: \begin{enumerate} \item appearance and motion features are learned separately, and the final predictions of the two streams are merged only at the end of the network using (usually) simple weighted sums \cite{Simonyan2014, sudhakaran2018attention, Sudhakaran_2019_CVPR}.
-However, this choice is sub-optimal since it does not model their correlated spatial-temporal relationships;

-\item the most recent and successful methods push the envelope in the two-stream approach at the expense of a growth in the size of the overall architecture and hence the number of parameters.
-As a result, optimization is often performed in multiple stages.
+A popular approach for addressing the last issue is to combine two pieces of information: the visual appearance of the object of interest, modeled by the spatial stream that processes RGB images, and the motion information, handled by the temporal stream that takes as input the optical flow extracted from adjacent frames (for a detailed discussion on previous work we refer to section \ref{sec:soa}).
+Effective approaches integrate the basic two-stream architecture with attention modules aimed at identifying the frames and the regions in the frames that are more informative for the task at end \cite{Sudhakaran_2019_CVPR,sudhakaran2018attention}.
+Despite the good level of success obtained, these methods present two main disadvantages.
+First, appearance and motion features are learned separately, and the final predictions of the two streams are merged only at the end of the network using (usually) simple weighted sums \cite{Simonyan2014, sudhakaran2018attention, Sudhakaran_2019_CVPR}.
+However, this choice is sub-optimal since it does not model their correlated spatial-temporal relationships.
+Second, pushing the envelope in two-stream approaches results in a growth of the number of parameters of the overall architecture.
+As a consequence, optimization is often performed in multiple stages.